 Another way divorce mediation helps?
 Zooey and Ben Gibbard married in 2009 and don’t have children.
 However, for couples with children, the more amicable tone of divorce mediation can help to preserve parent-child relationships (and make co-parenting easier), as opposed to litigation which can further sever the relationship.
 Also, divorce mediation enables you to set the terms of your divorce and gives you great flexibility in the final outcome of your divorce settlement.
 If a judge is deciding, you place yourself at the mercy of the court, which may not be best in your situation.

 As for Zooey, we know the “New Girl” is new to divorce, but we hope she starts to get some better advice on how to handle the proceedings without the gossip grapevine having access to her every move.

-For more information specific to the divorce mediation in New Jersey, please read our “Divorce Mediation” page and feel free to contact us with any questions specific to your marital situation.
+For more information specific to the divorce mediation in New Jersey, please read our “Divorce Mediation” page and contact us with any questions specific to your marital situation.

-Additional Resources From Weinberger Divorce & Family Law Group on Divorce Mediation:
+Additional Resources From Weinberger Divorce & Family Law Group, LLC on Divorce Mediation:

 Blog Post: Seven Myths About Divorce Mediation

 Yahoo Finance – Zooey Deschanel Saves Her Pennies:

 The Washington Post – Zooey Deschanel Files for Divorce from Ben Gibbard: